The Drain Model

 - By personifyadmin

 - In Newsletters

 Have you looked at your goals for the year lately?
 Remember back in January when you turned the calendar to a new year, full of opportunities and promise?
 Did you make a list of the things you wanted to accomplish this year?
 How many goals of the goals that you set for yourself have you achieved?
 I took a look at mine recently and there were a few that I have done very well at.
 There were also a few that still need a lot of work before the end of the year gets here.

 The turning of the calendar to a new year usually has everyone setting goals for the year ahead.
-Now that we are more than half way through the year, are you still on track to achieve what you wanted to this year?
-I’m curious, when you set your 2016 goals, did you also identify what might get in the way of achieving your goals?
+Now that we are more than halfway through the year, are you still on track to achieve what you wanted to this year?
+I’m curious, when you set your goals, did you also identify what might get in the way of achieving your goals?
 I’m guessing that most of you did not do this.
 This is not a common practice like goal setting.
-In our January newsletter we talked about the Drain Model, which is one of the models we introduce in our Eyes of a Leader module in the Personify Leadership program.
-I’d like to revisit this concept and invite you to look at the goals you set in January.
+In a recent newsletter, we talked about the Drain Model, which is one of the models we introduce in our Eyes of a Leader module in the Personify Leadership program.
+I’d like to revisit this concept and invite you to look at the goals you set at the beginning of the year.
 See if you can identify the ‘drains’ that may be preventing you from accomplishing your goals.
 The Drain Model helps leaders look at their goals and vision and proactively identify potential drains that may take energy, either yours or the team’s, away from the goal.
 Let’s look at this in more detail.